Exclusive: Poshmark doubles sellers revenues from $1B to $2B in just one year

 Across the internet, the resale market is blowing up.
 At the high end, platforms like TheRealReal and StockX are making it easier than ever to buy and sell luxury goods, while ThredUP has become the world’s largest online thrift store.

 In the middle of the market there’s Poshmark.
-Today, the eight-year-old company announces it has paid out $2 billion to its community of 7 billion sellers.
+Today, the eight-year-old company announces it has paid out $2 billion to its community of 7 million sellers.
 And what’s even more surprising is that a year ago, the company hit its $1 billion milestone, meaning it has doubled revenues generated for sellers in a single year.
+It’s just another sign that the resale market is gaining speed.

 Poshmark differs from competitors thanks to its “social selling” model.
 The platform feels a lot more like a social media site, where users create profiles and chat with one another about products before someone makes a purchase.
 As a result, the average Poshmark user spends between 23 and 27 minutes a day on the platform, sharing 30 million listings daily.